 • Home

-The conference fee, $60 for DCGS members, $70 for non-members, includes 12 sessions to choose from, a box lunch and chances to win door prizes.
-There will be great raffle items and the genealogists' favorite exhibitors.
+The Attendee conference fee, $60 for DCGS members, $70 for non-members, includes 12 sessions to choose from, a hot buffet lunch, and chances to win door prizes.
+There will be great raffle items and genealogists' favorite exhibitors.

 You will receive a confirmation when payment is received.
-Please keep it for your records; if you do not receive a confirmation within 14 days of remitting payment, please contact us ASAP.
+Please keep it for your records; if you do not receive a confirmation within 14 days of remitting payment, please contact us ASAP at conference@dcgs.org.

-Online registration closed on February 25, 2023 or when we reach capacity, whichever comes first.
+Online registration closes on February 24, 2024 or when we reach capacity, whichever comes first.

 Advanced online registration is required, we cannot accommodate walk-ins.
-You must register online, you then have the option to pay by credit card or print an invoice to remit by mail with your check.
+When you register online, you'll have the option to pay by credit card or print an invoice to remit by mail with your check.
 Confirmation emails are sent when payment is received.
-You can expect to receive the syllabus and additional details the week of March 6, 2023.
+You can expect to receive the syllabus and additional details the week of March 4, 2024.

 Only registered conference attendees are invited to visit our exhibitors.